-Using distilled water won’t damage your fog machine.
-However, you should be careful not to use mineral water or tap water since both have impurities that may clog and damage your machine.
+Using distilled water won’t damage your fogger.
+However, you should be careful not to apply mineral or tap water since both have impurities that may clog and damage your machine.

 Is Water-glycerin Fog Fluid Safe to Breathe?

-Yes, water-glycerin fog fluid is safe to breathe.
-But you should use a protective mask while working in the room where your machine has been operating for long periods and avoid breathing near the machine or any of its outlets.
+Yes, water-glycerin fog juice is safe to breathe.
+But you should wear a protective mask while working in the room where your machine has been operating for long periods and avoid breathing near the device or any of its outlets.

-Also, if you have asthma, you should consult a doctor before using the fog.
+Also, if you have asthma, you should consult a doctor before using the fog effect.
 This is because some people with asthma may get an allergic reaction to the fog machine’s fluid.

 Can you Mix Water with Glycol?

 Yes.
 You can mix water with glycol.
-In fact, glycol-based fog fluid is the most commonly used fog fluid because it creates the densest fog.
+In fact, glycol-based fog fluid is the most commonly used fog liquid because it creates the densest fog effect.

-You can mix distilled water with glycol to create a good quality fog that will last long and won’t disappear quickly, as happens when you use just water-based fog fluid.
+You can mix distilled water with glycol to create a good quality smoke that will last long and won’t disappear quickly, as happens when you apply just water for fog fluid.

 Some of the symptoms that result from too much exposure to glycol-based fog include coughing, sneezing, and the feeling of a tight chest.

-Do I Need a Mask When using a Fog Machine?
+Do I Need a Mask When using a Fogger Machine?

-Suppose you are working in an environment where there’s heavy use of a typical dry ice machine, then yes.
-In that case, it might be advisable to wear protective goggles (or even better – a full face shield) and have some form of respiratory protection like an N95 filtering respirator.
+Suppose you are working in an environment where there’s a heavy operation of a typical dry ice device, then yes.
+In that case, it might be advisable to wear protective goggles (or even better – a full face shield) and have anything of respiratory protection like an N95 filtering respirator.